 To help you apply a systems change approach to your work, we’ll be joined by IDEO, a global design company committed to creating positive impact.
 From designing the first manufacturable mouse for Apple to advancing the practice of human-centered design, IDEO has long been at the forefront of creating change through design.
 The team will lead us through a hands-on “systems mapping” workshop to give you the tools to identify and navigate outside variables you will encounter with your investment strategy as a philanthropist.

 As we examine how to change systems for lasting good, we will touch on how trends in technology and innovation, such as artificial intelligence, robotics, and genomics, could impact these systems and philanthropy in the future.

-We’ll cap off our weekend in small group peer-to-peer advisory sessions on the challenges and successes members are experiencing.
+We’ll cap off our weekend in small group, peer-to-peer advisory sessions led by network members from around the world on the challenges and successes members are experiencing.
 This is a moment to share insights and advice on challenges we all face as active change makers, trying to make the world a better place for all.